bonitoo-io/docs.influxdata.com/content/client_libraries/certification/flux/_index.md

 interface FluxClient {

     /**
-     * Execute a Flux query against the Flux server and asynchronous stream FluxRecords to "onNext" consumer.
+     * Execute a Flux query against the Flux server.
+The FluxRecords are asynchronous streamed to "onNext" consumer.
      *
-     * @param onComplete callback to consume a completion notification, TRUE if query successfully finish
+     * @param onNext     callback to consume result which are matched the query with capability to discontinue a streaming query
-     * @param onError callback to consume any error notification
+     * @param onComplete callback to consume a notification about successfully end of stream
-     *
-     * @return Cancellable that provide the cancel method to stop asynchronous query */ fun flux(query: String, vararg options: Option, onNext: Consumer<FluxRecord>, onComplete: Consumer<Boolean>, onError: Consumer<Throwable>): Cancellable
+     * @param onError    callback to consume any error notification */ fun flux(query: String, vararg options: Option, onNext: BiConsumer<Cancellable, FluxRecord>, onComplete: Runnable, onError: Consumer<Throwable>)

     /**
-     * Execute a Flux query against the Flux server and asynchronous stream HTTP response to "onResponse" consumer.
+     * Execute a Flux query against the Flux server and asynchronous stream the HTTP response to "onResponse" consumer.
-     *
+     */
-     * @return Cancellable that provide the cancel method to stop asynchronous query */ fun fluxRaw(query: String, vararg options: Option, onResponse: Consumer<HttpResponse>) }
+    fun fluxRaw(query: String, vararg options: Option, onResponse: Consumer<HttpResponse>) }